2014mchidamb/Mixup-Data-Dependency/README.md

 same arguments as above and an additional fourth argument set to 0.
 As before, output files can be found in `runs/` and `plots/`.

-## Running Angular Distance Analysis
+## Running Sufficiency Condition Analysis
 To recreate the approximate epsilon computation found in Section 2.4 (in the discussion of application of sufficient conditions), one can run the following command after manually setting `subset_prop` and `alpha` in `analysis/mixup_point_analysis.py`.